Last Updated on

 The Villa d’Este is a Renaissance villa created by the Cardinal Ippolito II d’Este, it was created to impress other curial figures in his bid to one day become pope. (he failed) The villa is best known for its numerous and elaborate fountains which can be found all over the property.
 The fountains were all run on gravity and remain so to this day.

 Of the two world heritage villas in Tivoli, the Villa d’Este is by far the more popular attraction, mainly because of the fountains.
-There are bits of the property which are in need of renovation, but for the most part, it is in good shape.
+There are bits of the property that are in need of renovation, but for the most part, it is in good shape.

 The one connection between the Villa d’Este and Hadrian’s Villa is that Hadrian’s Villa was looted for materials that were used in the creation of Villa d’Este.
 Much of the marble at the site was taken from the nearby Roman ruins.

 The villa is only a 30-45 min drive from Rome in good traffic.
-There is also train and bus service which will take you to Tivoli.
-The villa in near the center of town and is adjacent to the cathedral.
+There is also a train and bus service which will take you to Tivoli.
+The villa is near the center of town and is adjacent to the cathedral.
 Plan about 90 minutes for a full tour of the site.

 Villa d’Este is a cultural UNESCO World Heritage Site in Italy.
 It is a 16th century villa located in Tivoli that was inscribed by UNESCO in 2001.
 This UNESCO site is best known for its terraced hillside garden that features Italian Renaissance style.
 In addition, the garden is built with numerous fountains that add a sense of elegance and luxury to this villa’s garden.